arcestiaishere/arcestiaishere.github.io/_posts/2015-10-21-I-Am-Feeling-upset.md

 I can do nothing, i was nobody for her. <br>
 I just can stay away from her, hope she happy with her boy. <br>
 I realize she was not for me. <br>
-I try to stand back, but maybe i will hard to forgetting you. <br><br>
+I try to stand back, but maybe i will hard to forgetting you. <br>

 Check this song, Vietnamese Song that take my heart on it.